paralin/blocking-worker-io-prototype/README.md

 1. Client: call postMessage on port2 with the Uint8Array.
 2. Host: handle the incoming Uint8Array with onmessage.
 Emit it to the message callback.

-Review this design proposal, with the following in mind:
+Keep the following considerations in mind:

 - It is necessary to have this asymmetric communication pattern because we can leverage the performance of the simple postMessage queuing on the MessagePort